Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-home-component.md

 framework: vue
 ---

-In this part we will create the following landing page based on this mockup \[add link to mockup]
+In this part we will create the following landing page.

 First create a `Home.vue` component in the `Views` directory.
 Then go into the `router.js` and add the following route.